 Geology is a branch of history.
 You always need to tell a story, and it’s difficult to explain history with an equation.

-Emiliano Mutti looks back over his career and life with Marco Bardazzi, Eni’s director of external communication.
+Emiliano Mutti looks back over his career and life.
 Eni’s archive contains the geologist’s vast collection of papers concerning the Pyrenees and his private library, incorporating his passion, research and interests.

 A master’s degree for professional explorers